adilsondias-engineer/SolarEnergyMonitor/README.md

 A Java desktop application for monitoring and visualizing solar energy production, battery status, and grid usage with real-time statistics and historical data analysis.

-> **TML** stands for **Tiny Memories Laser**, a registered business (API-led Pty Ltd, ABN) that operated from 2018-2024.
-This Solar Energy Monitor project represents the software/data analysis division, extending TML's expertise into renewable energy system optimization and monitoring.

 ---

 ⚠️ **DISCLAIMER**: Use this project at your own risk.
 No guarantees are provided, and no support is available.
 This is a personal project shared as-is for educational and reference purposes only.
 Users are responsible for their own implementation, testing, and any consequences arising from use of this project.